lovejzzz/TonePuzzle/README.md

 - **Dark Theme**: Enhanced Ear Mode with a dark theme for better focus and reduced eye strain.
 - **Sequence Transposition**: Learn to transpose melodic patterns to different starting notes.
 - **Adjustable Piano Volume**: Control the volume/intensity of the piano sounds.
+- **MIDI Keyboard Support**: Connect a MIDI keyboard to play notes and input answers.
+- **Computer Keyboard Support**: Use your computer keyboard as a piano (Z-M for lower octave, Q-U for upper octave).
 - **Responsive Design**: Works on desktop and mobile devices.
 - **Intuitive UI/UX**: Carefully designed interface with consistent styling and smooth transitions.